naninovel/docs/docs/guide/voicing.md

 ```

 ::: tip
-Enable `Stable Identification` under scripts configuration menu to make Naninovel automatically generate unique IDs for all localizable script text, including voiced lines.
-This way you won't have to manually assign IDs for duplicate lines and editing already mapped lines won't break the associations.
+Use `Naninovel/Tools/Text Identifer` under the editor menu to make Naninovel automatically generate unique IDs for all localizable script text, including voiced lines.
+This way you won't have to manually assign IDs for duplicate lines, and editing already mapped lines won't break the associations.
 See [text identification](/guide/naninovel-scripts#text-identification) for more info.
 :::

 To associate the clips without using voice map utility, expose the assets to a resource provider using text ID as the resource name prefixed by the script path and voice loader prefix (`Voice` by default).
 To find the script path and text ID of a specific voiced line, use [voiceover documents](/guide/voicing#voiceover-documents).
 For example, to associate a voiced line with `2670eb4` text ID inside script with `Script01` path exposed via addressable resource provider, use the following address: `Naninovel/Voice/Script01/2670eb4`.